 - Arrange for an annual tune-up of your heating system if you haven’t had one since last heating season.
 This ensures your system is running efficiently and ready to take on another cold season.

 - Check the batteries in your smoke alarms and carbon monoxide detectors.
 If it’s been a while since you’ve changed them, now would be a good time for new batteries.
+Dust and test all detectors and check fire extinguishers.

 - Adjust your programmable thermostat if needed so your heat is ready to go when the cold weather sets in.
 Most programmable thermostats run on batteries – be sure to check them if your thermostat won’t turn on.